-- Toothbrush-use a soft-bristle brush and size that is appropriate for your child.
-Talk with your dentist about when it is appropriate to use a vibrating or electronic toothbrush. - Toothpaste- use an appropriate dental recommended toothpaste. - Floss ask your dentist if it is appropriate to use floss.
-If so, discuss what type of floss to use. - Mouth rinse-discuss the use of mouth rinse with the dentist prior to using.
+- Toothbrush-use a soft-bristle brush and size that is appropriate for the child.
+It is important to ask the dentist when it is appropriate to use a vibrating or electronic toothbrush. - Toothpaste- use appropriate dental recommended toothpaste. - Floss -The dentist should advise if it is appropriate to use floss and what type of floss to use. - Mouth rinse- The dentist should advise the use of mouth rinse prior to using